 By borrowing ideas from statistical physics, Studer and his team have developed a novel algorithm that works extremely well in such multi-user wireless systems.
 Together with two Ph.D. students, he is designing a digital chip to show that the algorithm indeed works in practice and enables reliable transmission at unprecedented data rates.

 According to Studer, when researchers design algorithms, they often assume that everything with the hardware is perfect.
 When it comes to real systems, however, there are hardware imperfections that distort the signals of interest.
 As a consequence, most algorithms do not work as expected.
 Similarly, theoretical results often rely on models that ignore such hardware imperfections entirely.
 Again, in practice, theoretical results often turn out to be inaccurate and hence, useless.

-By jointly considering theory, algorithms, and circuit design, Studer has been able to mitigate the problems and imperfections found in real hardware.
+By jointly considering theory, algorithms and circuit design, Studer has been able to mitigate the problems and imperfections found in real hardware.
 As a result, his team comes up with solutions that not only work on paper, but also function well in practice.
-Furthermore, by working in all these areas simultaneously, they can implement their results immediately.
+By working in all these areas simultaneously, they can also implement the results immediately.

 “If someone is willing to learn another field, they should also learn the applications and theoretical foundations,” he continues.
 “But I also think researchers should broaden their horizons.
 Whenever I learn something new in one field, in many cases I can transfer the same technique to another field.
 This interdisciplinary approach not only gives us an advantage over other researchers in academia and industry, but is also the most fun part of my work.”

 The increasing need for safe, inexpensive, and sustainable construction, combined with novel technological enablers, has made large-scale construction by robot teams an active research area....
 Read more about A review of collective robotic construction

 What's been going on at Cornell ECE?
 Find out!
 Read more about What's been going on at Cornell ECE?